BESS Workgroup

 Designated Forwarder for vES2 (irrespective of the DP

-capability).
-Once the maintenance task on PE3 is over, the
+Preempt" Capability).
+Once the maintenance task on PE3 is over,

-operator could decide to leave the latest configured preference
+the operator could decide to leave the latest configured

-value or configure the initial preference value back.
-A similar
+preference value or configure the initial preference value back.

-procedure can be used for the Lowest-Preference DF Algorithm Lowest-Preference too,
+A similar procedure can be used for DF Algorithm the Lowest-Preference too,

-For example, suppose the algorithm for vES2 is Lowest-Preference,
+Algorithm too.
+For example, suppose the algorithm for vES2 is

-and PE1 (the DF) goes on maintenance mode.
-The operator could
+Lowest-Preference, and PE1 (the DF) goes on maintenance mode.

 e.
 In case of equal Preference in two or more PEs in the Ethernet